Abhijeet-1408/Session-3-Assignment-1/README.md

 HDFS: HDFS stands for Hadoop Distributed File System.
 It is also know as HDFS V2 as it is part of Hadoop 2.x with some enhanced features.
 It is used as a Distributed Storage System in Hadoop Architecture.

+HDFS  Components:

+There are two major components of Hadoop HDFS- NameNode and DataNode.
+Let’s now discuss these Hadoop HDFS Components-

+i.
+NameNode

+It is also known as Master node.
+NameNode does not store actual data or dataset.
+NameNode stores Metadata i.e. number of blocks, their location, on which Rack, which Datanode the data is stored and other details.
+It consists of files and directories.

+Tasks of HDFS NameNode

+Manage file system namespace.
+Regulates client’s access to files.
+Executes file system execution such as naming, closing, opening files and directories. ii.
+DataNode

+It is also known as Slave.
+HDFS Datanode is responsible for storing actual data in HDFS.
+Datanode performs read and write operation as per the request of the clients.
+Replica block of Datanode consists of 2 files on the file system.
+The first file is for data and second file is for recording the block’s metadata.
+HDFS Metadata includes checksums for data.
+At startup, each Datanode connects to its corresponding Namenode and does handshaking.
+Verification of namespace ID and software version of DataNode take place by handshaking.
+At the time of mismatch found, DataNode goes down automatically.

+Tasks of HDFS DataNode

+DataNode performs operations like block replica creation, deletion, and replication according to the instruction of NameNode.
+DataNode manages data storage of the system.

 Mapreduce: Map Reduce is a Batch Processing or Distributed Data Processing Module.
 It is also know as “MR V1” as it is part of Hadoop 1.x with some updated features.
+Working of MapReduce

+MapReduce works by breaking the processing into two phases:

+Map phase
+Reduce phase
+Each phase has key-value pairs as input and output.
+In addition, programmer also specifies two functions: map function and reduce function

+Map function takes a set of data and converts it into another set of data, where individual elements are broken down into tuples (key/value pairs).

+Reduce function takes the output from the Map as an input and combines those data tuples based on the key and accordingly modifies the value of the key.